Hours Per Week

 Our Values

-We are Determined to make a difference when and where it matters most, by being passionate, focussed and making a lasting impact for people affected by dementia.
+Determined to make a difference: We're passionate, we're focused and we make a lasting impact for people affected by dementia.

-Equal Opportunities
+Equal opportunities

+Alzheimer’s Society embraces diversity, inclusion and accessibility for all of our people.
 We are committed to building a diverse organisation that represents the communities we serve and ensuring inclusion in everything we do.
-During your recruitment process we want to make sure that you bring your whole self and be at your best.

 Other jobs like this